RepEval2017/RepEval2017.github.io/shared_task.md

 ### <span class="c25">The data</span>

+A preliminary version of the training and development sections of the task data can be found [here](http://nyu.edu/projects/bowman/multinli/).

-<span>The task dataset will consist of 50k training examples drawn from five genres of text, and 40k test and development examples drawn from those same five genres, as well as five more.
-Data collection for the task dataset will be closely modeled on</span> <span class="c2">[SNLI](http://nlp.stanford.edu/projects/snli/)</span><span>, which is based on the genre of image captions, and may be used as additional training and development data, but will not be included in the evaluation.</span>
+<span>When complete, task dataset (called the Multi-genre NLI corpus, or MultiNLI) will consist of about 350k training examples drawn from five genres of text, and 40k test and development examples drawn from those same five genres, as well as five more.
+Data collection for the task dataset is be closely modeled on</span> <span class="c2">[SNLI](http://nlp.stanford.edu/projects/snli/)</span><span>, which is based on the genre of image captions, and may be used as additional training and development data, but will not be included in the evaluation.</span>

 <span class="c4"></span>